 Before we end, let’s also point out the fact that with this tool, you also get an 8x slow-motion video at 720p and has built-in voice control and Wi-Fi, so as you can see, the manufacturer provides you with everything you could ever ask for.

-To conclude, if you’re looking for the most decent and worthy GoPro alternative, the AKASO v50 Elite is as reliable as it gets and it has plenty of features to make your overall experience with it more enjoyable.
+To conclude, if you’re looking for the most decent and worthy GoPro alternative, the AKASO v50 Elite action camera is as reliable as it gets and it has plenty of features to make your overall experience with it more enjoyable.
 Definitely a great action camera that’s worth it!

 1. Sony FDRX3000R